aer0ss/aerofs/docker/ship/README.md

     vm-ram-size: 3072
     vm-cpus: 2

-- `loader-image`: your Loader's image name.
+- `loader`: your Loader's image name.
 It should contain no tags or repo names.
 - `repo`: URL to your app repository.
 After the initial launch, the app can change its value by calling Loader API.
 - `target`: the target container or group to be launched by the Loader.
 The target should exist in crane.yml.
 "default" loads the default group or all the containers if the default group is not defined.
 See crane's doc for